Imagine spending an entire day without hearing any music. How would that feel?

 While music greatly influences our way of living, is it also capable of helping presenters connect with their clients?

 Music is everywhere.
 For some people, hearing instrumental or lyrical songs that appeal to their emotions lightens their mood.

-When a musician or singer performs onstage, they express both the melody (vocal tone) and lyrics (words) to come up with a beautiful and memorable song.
-Through playing instruments and singing hymns, they openly express their inner longings to convey what they want the crowd to feel.
+When a musician performs onstage, they express both the melody (vocal tone) and lyrics (words) to come up with a beautiful and memorable song.
+Through playing instruments and singing, they openly express their inner longings to convey what they want the crowd to feel.
 It’s an effective way of establishing a good impression and building good rapport.

 This works the same way in a professional presentation.
 To make your pitch sound catchier, deliver with a conversational tone when engaging your audience.
 Your content should also be beneficial and powerful to make it worth remembering.